PikminGuts92/GameArchives/README.md

 * Sing Party

 This format may use compression.

+### Konami Bin (.hbn, .bin)
+Archive format used in Dance Dance Revolution Universe 1-3 for Xbox 360.

 ### PFS (pfs_image.dat, etc)
 This format is used for downloadable content and games on the PS4.
 It is structured much like the Unix File System.